fbslo/creator/readme.md

 In production mode, SSL is required!
 Create key.pem and cert.pem and store them to /ssl directory.
 You can get free SSL certificates on https://www.sslforfree.com/. ***(Not recommended, see nginx setup above)***

-API is available at website.com/api

-To create account using API, add new authorization token to `apitokens` database, and make POST request to /api/createAccount with header `authority: yourapitoken` and body: `name` (name of new account) and `key` (password for new account).

 ---